hexadecimal233/cloudie/README.md

 3. Run the project: `pnpm tauri dev`
 4. Build the project locally: `pnpm tauri build`

-> [!NOTE]
-> We use PNPM as our package manager, so make sure you have it installed.

 ## Contributing

 ### Database Schema